aliasgharsedighian/amazon-with-nextjs-and-tailwindcss/README.md

 Review:
-This is a example of amazone with Nextjs and tailwindcss this project not finish yet and i update it soon!
+This is a example of amazon with Nextjs and tailwindcss this project not finish yet and i update it soon!

 start: